heitorcesarino/heitorcesarino/README.md

 - 👋 Hi, I’m @heitorcesarino
-- 👀 I’m interested in ... be a web developer
+- 👀 I’m interested in ...
+Data science, engineering and analytics.
 - 🌱 I’m currently learning ...
-Js, HTML, CSS
+Python, Spark, SQL and GCP.
 - 💞️ I’m looking to collaborate on ...world.
 - 📫 How to reach me ... discord heitor cesarino#4329